gchq/gaffer-doc/docs/reference/operations-guide/accumulo.md

         Edge[source=1,destination=2,directed=true,matchedVertex=SOURCE,group=edge,properties=Properties[count=<java.lang.Integer>3]]
         ```

+---

 ## GetElementsBetweenSetsPairs

-Returns all the edges that exist between two Sets of Entities.
+Given a [`Pair`](http://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/commonutil/pair/Pair.html) containing two sets of [`EntityIds`](https://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/data/element/id/EntityId.html), this returns all edges that exist between the two sets of Entities.
+Also returns [`Entities`](https://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/data/element/Entity.html) from the first set.

 This operation has been introduced as a replacement to the `GetElementsBetweenSets` operation as that could not be used in operation chains due to it requiring two inputs.
 Instead this operation requires a single [`Pair`](http://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/commonutil/pair/Pair.html) input containing two Sets which have the Entity IDs you wish to get the edges between.
 [Javadoc](https://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/accumulostore/operation/impl/GetElementsBetweenSetsPairs.html)

-??? example "Example getting edges between a Set of node 1 and a Set of node 2 and 4"
+??? example "Example getting edges between a `Set` of node 1 and a `Set` of node 2 and 4"

     === "Java"